 How to Create a Newsletter

-Now you know how to use a newsletter, let’s look at how to create one, including some newsletter design tips.
+Now you know how to use a newsletter, let’s look at how to create one, including some design tips for engaging email newsletters.

 Step 1: Customize a Template